 Rocoto Relleno is the iconic dish of Arequipa, the colonial 'White City' in southern Peru.
 The dish dates to colonial Arequipa where Spanish-Andean fusion combined stuffed-pepper technique (Spanish) with the local rocoto pepper (Capsicum pubescens, one of Peru's hottest peppers).
 The parboiling step (typically 3 boils in sugar water) tames the rocoto's intense heat enough to make it edible-as-vessel.
 The filling is sweet-and-savory: ground beef + peanuts + raisins + hard-boiled egg + ají panca + Arequipa's signature huacatay (black mint).
 The baked-cheese top is a 20th-century addition.

-Cut into a rocoto relleno: the red pepper shell holds a savory filling visible with meat, eggs, raisins, olives, peanuts; a layer of melted queso fresco crowns the top.
-The first bite: rocoto's controlled heat (parboiled out but still present), sweet raisins, salty olives, savory beef, creamy egg, crunchy peanut, melty cheese — a one-pepper symphony.
+Cut into a rocoto relleno: the red pepper shell holds a savory filling of meat, eggs, raisins, olives, and peanuts; a layer of melted queso fresco crowns the top.
+The first bite: rocoto's controlled heat (parboiled out but still present), sweet raisins, salty olives, savory beef, creamy egg, crunchy peanut, melty cheese — all from one pepper.
 The hot milk-cream sauce on the side gentles the residual heat.
-Arequipa's most-celebrated dish; you understand why locals call it 'mejor que el sushi.'
+You understand why locals call it 'mejor que el sushi.'

 Triple-boiling in sugared-salted-vinegared water is essential — it leeches out capsaicin (the heat compound) while preserving the rocoto's flavor and structure.
 Sugar partially counters bitterness, salt firms the pepper walls, vinegar accelerates the leaching.
 Skipping the boil = unbearably hot pepper; over-boiling = bland, mushy pepper.
 The hot milk-cream sauce poured around the rocoto during baking gentles the dish further.